techsoft3d/ts3d-hc-smartfilter/README.md

 # SmartFilters

+## Version Update (0.5.2)
+* Ability to choose an existing smartfilter as a filter condition

 ## Version Update (0.5.0)
 * modules renamed to hcSmartFilter and hcSmartFilterUI
 * Abiltity to hide top row UI buttons
 * Update to HOOPS Communicator 2023 U1

 ![alt text](https://github.com/techsoft3d/SmartFilters/blob/master/readme_images/image1.png?raw=true)
 ## Advanced Search for HOOPS Communicator
 This library provides adanced search capabilities for HOOPS Communicator.
 It is split into the two main components, the core search and filter functionality as well as an UI component utilizing those classes.

 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to [Web Platform](https://www.techsoft3d.com/products/hoops/web-platform).

 ## Install
 Add dist/smartFilter.min.js to your project for the core search functionality without any UI.
 If you include only this library into your project, you need to provide your own search UI.